acmuniandes/senecaLogin/README.md

 # senecaLogin 🔐
+----Currently only works with MacOs but you can change the chromedriver file with yours and it should work ----

-A simple script in Selenium that lets you login to uniandes wifi (SENECA) without a visual interface.
+<p>A simple script in Selenium that lets you login to uniandes wifi (SENECA) without a visual interface.</p>

 <h5>Before running it:</h5>
   <ol>